CenterBLC/N1904/docs/additions/bol_lemma.md

 Total frequency of feature: 137779.
 Note: table truncated.
 # Note

 To use this feature, please load the additional feature module.
-You can find detailed instructions[here](README.md#adding-the-features).
+You can find detailed instruction [here](README.md#adding-the-features).

 # Source description